 Unusual Options Activity Insight: Square

-On Thursday, shares of Square (NYSE:SQ) saw unusual options activity.
-After the option alert, the stock price moved down to $238.14.
+Shares of Square (NYSE:SQ) saw some unusual options activity on Tuesday.
+Following the unusual option alert, the stock price moved up to $245.29.

 - Sentiment: BEARISH